funkatron/draw-things-grpcservercli-installer/README.md

 Common issues and solutions:

 1. **Server Won't Start**
-   - Check if the port is already in use: `dts-util status`
+   - Check if the port is already in use
-   - Check logs: `dts-util logs`
+   - Check system logs for errors
+   - Verify GPU availability

 2. **Connection Errors**
    - Verify server is running: `dts-util test`
    - Check firewall settings
+   - Verify TLS settings if using encryption

 3. **Image Generation Fails**
    - Check server logs for errors